Ching (Qing) Dynasty 1644 AD to 1911 AD

 Capital City: Hao (on the western outskirts of current day Xian, Shaanxi Province)

-The Zhou Dynasty and Empire were established at the end of the 12Th Century BC by King Wu.
+The Zhou Dynasty and Empire were established at the end of the 12Th Century B.C. by King Wu.
 According to books and writings, King Wu was pious Man, a strict but just ruler to his Peoples.
 The region around two rivers, the Wei and the Jing Rivers was at the center of Zhou civilization.
 The Zhou further had a secondary Capital City located near the LuoYi (now Luo He (He=River), on the western bank near what is today LuoYang in Henan Province.
 The Jing and Wei River plains are relatively fertile, and along with the Yi-Luo Rivers plain they formed the heartland of Zhou and it's agricultural Base.

 Achievements: As can be deduced from the rich Literature left from this period the Zhou Empire knows a centrally organized, strictly hierarchicaly organized aristocracy that supports the King.
 The State of Zhou is highly religious, practicing ancestor worship.